 Providing a certain condition is satisfied, a pivotal structure on a fusion category can be shown to correspond to a ‘twisted’ monoidal natural transformation of the identity functor on the category, where the twisting is given by the pivotal symbols.

 Given the data of a fusion category one can build a 3d extended TQFT by various means.
 This is explained by the fact, see below, that fusion categories are (probably precisely) the fully dualizable objects in the 3-category of monoidal categories.
-This implies by the homotopy hypothesis that and how they induce 3d TQFTs.
+By the homotopy hypothesis this explains how they induce 3d TQFTs.

 Here are three things such that it’d be awesome if they were sorted out on this page:

 Kuperberg’s theorem saying that abelian semisimple implies linear over some field.
 Finite, connected, semisimple, rigid tensor categories are linear